mrau66/mrau66.github.io/_posts/2024-09-19-lasting_meditation_habit.md

 - "If it's 6 AM, then I'll meditate for 10 minutes in my bedroom."
 - "If I feel too busy, then I'll do a 2-minute breathing exercise at my desk."
 - "If I feel overwhelmed with the plethora of meditation techniques, then fall-back on Anapanasati."
-- If I'm agitated or bored during meditation then, I'll continue meditation for at least another 10 minutes regardless of how I feel.
+- "If I'm agitated or bored during meditation then, I'll continue meditation for at least another 10 minutes regardless of how I feel."

 These concrete plans will help bridge the gap between my intentions and actions.